Hicks48/amber-computational-geometry/README.md

 This submodule provides functions for transforming vectors.

 # Namespace: Motion Planning
 The motion planning algorithms find a sequence of movement configurations to move an object from source to target configuration.
-Currently this library only supports Dubins Path for movement planning but the plan is to add support for other algorithms and other constraints with obstacles supported.
+Currently this library only supports Dubins Path for movement planning on a 2D plane but the plan is to add support for other algorithms and other constraints with obstacles supported.

 ## Movement Configuration
 Movement Configuration describes the parameters relevant for the objects current movement state.
 In this library at the moment there are only two: